webymasters/colour-buttons/README.md

 ## Outcome

 A user interface with three buttons, each labelled "Red", "Green", "Blue".
 When any of the three buttons is pressed, the background colour of the interface will transition (animate) to match a custom shade corresponding with the button text.
+Also add an element that will update with the colour value (as it would be applied through CSS).

 ## Start By...